ClicketySplit/build-guides/chapters/18-The-Fruit.md

 # Bottom Plate
 In all likelihood, when you received your kit, the case was already pre-assembled with the brass stand-offs.

 If you decided to take the case apart, you may have noticed two lengths for the M2 screws—5mm, and 4mm.
-The 5mm screws mount the stand-offs to the base, whereas the 4mm screws attache the case cover to the base, from the top of the case itself.
+The 5mm screws mount the stand-offs to the base, whereas the 4mm screws attach the case cover to the base, from the top of the case itself.

 To complete the bottom plates, consider:
 * Placing a bumpon on each each corner of each plate—5 per side.